mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 This was working before, and doesn't look any different now, why do it this way?
 Take a moment and answer this for yourself.

-In the first incarnation, where each component defined it's own state, it was impossible to display the total count of all of the counters!
-Each counter holds it's own state but, the App component doesn't have access to these state values.
+In the first incarnation, where each component defined its state, it was impossible to display the total count of all of the counters!
+Each counter holds its state but, the App component doesn't have access to these state values.

+Read more about lifting state: https://react.dev/learn/sharing-state-between-components#lifting-state-up-by-example

-You need to lift state to the application level!
-Component level state is an island.
+You need to lift the state to the application level!
+The component level state is an island.
 Application state can be shared with the entire application.

 Add this to your App component: